Suyama-Daichi/nextjs-mui-starter/README.md

 Cheat sheet on how to start things:

--   Build the blog: `npm run build:content`, do this first after checking out the repo as dev builds won't work otherwise
 -   Dev: `npm run dev`
 -   Prod: `npm run prod`
 -   Unit Tests: `npm test` or `npm run test:watch`